BenDoyle/ComputerClubRPG/players/Milo.md

 **I ain't got time to think**

-Aspects Sucker For a Sob Story
+Sucker For a Sob Story

 [[Larry]] knows something (evolve into the plot he's connected with)